jmmorgan/trumpbot2016/README.md

 # Next up TODOs

 * Look into expanding upon trumpbot.rake to accelerate training (and maybe scrap the training controller).
+  * Displaying the full pattern match trace for each input would be helpful.
+  * Automatically detecting shadowed categories might also be helpful.
 * Implement support for `<topic>`
 * Add unit tests for Graphmaster and BotBrain.
 * Is the whole BotBrain response -> ChatResponse -> QueryBot response flow necessary?
 Perhaps we should simplify.